Connect with a certified trainer for free

 • Biceps femoris

-• Grade I: A mild hamstring injury involving a strain or pull of one of the hamstring muscles.
+• Grade I: A mild hamstring injury involving a muscle strain or pull of one of the muscles.
+Often referred to as a pulled hamstring, this is the mildest form.

-• Grade II: A partial tear of one or more of the hamstring muscles.
+• Grade II: A partial tear of one or more hamstring muscles.

-• Grade III: A complete tear of one or more of the hamstring muscles.
+• Grade III: A complete tear of one or more hamstring muscles.

 What causes Hamstring Tears?